SkillsFundingAgency/dfc-app-discoverskillsandcareers/README.md

 # dfc-app-discoverskillsandcareers

 This project provides questions and records answers.
-It is designed to be used in connjunction with the Composite UI (Shell application), Service Taxonomy and Job Profiles
+It is designed to be used in connjunction with the Composite UI (Shell application), Service Taxonomy and Job Profiles.

-Details of the this app may be found here https://github.com/SkillsFundingAgency/dfc-app-discoverskillsandcareers
+Details of this app may be found on [github](https://github.com/SkillsFundingAgency/dfc-app-discoverskillsandcareers).

-Details of the Composite UI application may be found here https://github.com/SkillsFundingAgency/dfc-composite-shell
+Details of the Composite UI application may be found on [github](https://github.com/SkillsFundingAgency/dfc-composite-shell).

 ## Getting Started